Time Traveler (roller coaster): Layout

 After the front gates open, the trains leave the station and head into its maximum vertical angle drop of 90-degrees.
 Descending the 90 foot drop at its maximum speed of 50.3 mph, the trains enter a dive loop, head upwards into a left banked turn and then a right-banked U-turn.
 Next, the trains enter the first linear synchronous motor (LSM) launch section where they stop momentarily before accelerating to 47 mph in 3 seconds.
 The trains then enter a banked left horseshoe before continuing down left into the 95 foot vertical loop.
 Immediately after, the trains follow upwards into a left-banked turn and subsequently head downward into a right-banked curve where it transitions into a zero-gravity roll.
 The trains after traverse into another left-banked turn upwards before dipping down into the second LSM launch going from 30 mph to 45 mph in 3.5 seconds.
 Following the launch, the trains head up into an overbanked turn to the right before heading towards a left-banked turn and into the final brake run where the train makes a right U-turn back into the station.
+During the brake run, speakers alongside the track play audio of Emmaline excitedly announcing the experiment's success to her father.
 One cycle of the ride takes about two minutes.